MIT-WORMS/worms-assets/README.md

 ## Compiling a WORM

-The following command will compile a single WORM, fixed at the origin, with the pony namespace, and store it in the URDFs folder.
+The following command will compile a single WORM, fixed at the origin, with the pony namespace, and store it in the urdf folder.

 ```
-ros2 run xacro xacro name:=pony XACRO/3dof-worm.urdf.xacro > URDFs/pony-worm.urdf
+ros2 run xacro xacro name:=pony xacro/3dof-worm.urdf.xacro > urdf/pony-worm.urdf
 ```

 ## Compiling a turtle pallet

-The following command will compile a turtle pallet, in a planar world, with worms of the indicated names, and store it in the URDFs folder.
+The following command will compile a turtle pallet with worms of the indicated names, and store it in the urdf folder.

 ```
 ros2 run xacro xacro \